Four Fallacies About Trade and Globalization

 Yet manufacturing continues to shrink as a percentage of total employment.
 By some estimates, while US manufacturing output increased sixfold between 1950 and 2008, the share of manufacturing jobs as a percentage of all jobs decreased from about 30 percent to 10 percent.
 The reduction in the share of manufacturing jobs despite a significant increase in manufacturing output is primarily due to tremendous productivity gains since World War II, stemming from continual innovations in technology and management practices.
 This is neither new nor unique to the US.
 According to the US Department of Agriculture, the share of US farm sector employment fell from 90 percent to about 10 percent between 1790 and 1950.
 This was due to increased use of heavy machinery and automation, and a simultaneous migration of labor from the farm sector to the manufacturing and service sectors.
 Furthermore, all major industrialized nations have experienced job losses in the manufacturing sector.

 Political arguments often neglect the underlying structure of different economies.
 Most advanced economies have become primarily service economies.
 As the structure of the US economy has changed, so have its drivers of value creation.
 Advanced economies add greater value by focusing on non-repetitive, high-value-added specialized activities such as innovation and marketing, while emerging economies concentrate on repetitive, low-value-added standardized activities.
-Rich countries are service economies, focused on finance, engineering, design and health care, and this is dictated by their comparative advantage.
+As service economies, rich countries focus on finance, engineering, design and health care as dictated by their comparative advantage.

 The import fallacy: The second popular myth is that imports make a country poorer, and a country must export more than it imports to be prosperous.
 There are two major problems with this view.
 First, merchandise trade deficits per se, when countries import more goods and services than they export, are not detrimental to economic growth.
 Basic economics tells us that merchandise trade deficits must be offset by capital account surpluses because every country’s balance of payments must be zero by definition.
 Simply put, imports must be paid for with current goods, or exports, or past accumulations or future goods – capital.